-The Transaction was structured as a non-taxable contribution of assets to the Partnership in order to permit Branch's former partners to defer federal income taxes that they would have incurred had Branch's assets been transferred to the Company in exchange for cash or Common Stock.
+The Branch Transaction was structured as a non-taxable contribution of assets to the Partnership in order to permit Branch's former partners to defer federal income taxes that they would have incurred had Branch's assets been transferred to the Company in exchange for cash or Common Stock.
+Making the Units issued in the Transaction redeemable for Common Stock allows the Unit holders to redeem their Units for a marketable investment, which will be a taxable event to the Unit holders, at a time of their own choosing after shareholder approval of the Stock Issuances.

 The Board of Directors believes that the issuance of Common Stock in lieu of cash upon redemption of the Units will enhance the Company's capital structure and allow it to maintain its existing debt-to-equity ratios.
-In the unlikely event that shareholders fail to approve the Stock Issuances, the required cash redemption on the first anniversary of the Branch closing of Units that would otherwise be redeemed for non-NYSElisted Common Stock will result in very significant cash requirements that either will necessitate the incurrence of additional debt or the raising of funds in a public stock offering.
+In the unlikely event that shareholders fail to approve the Stock Issuances, the required cash redemption, on the first anniversary of the Branch closing, of Units that would otherwise be redeemed on that date for non-NYSE-listed Common Stock will result in very significant cash requirements that either will necessitate the incurrence of additional debt or the raising of funds in a public stock offering.

 The following table sets forth the capitalization of the Company as of December 31, 1996 on a pro forma basis ("Acquisition Pro Forma") giving effect to (i) the Branch Transaction and (ii) the sale of \$26 million of Common Stock to Security Capital.
 The Company invested the proceeds of the \$26 million in the Partnership in exchange for 30.4% of the Partnership, which was then used to reduce the outstanding debt of the Partnership by \$25.7 million.
 Subject to shareholder approval, the Units issued to Branch are redeemable for shares of Common Stock.
-See "-- Redemption of Units for Common Stock."
-In the event that shareholders do not approve the redemption for Common Stock, the Unit holders exercising redemption rights will receive a portion of their redemption in Common Stock (subject to the NYSE's 20% limitation) and cash, after the first anniversary of the acquisition.
+See "--Redemption of Units for Common Stock."
+In the event that shareholders do not approve the redemption for Common Stock, the Unit holders exercising redemption rights will receive a portion of their redemption price in Common Stock (subject to the NYSE's 20% limitation) and the balance in cash, after the first anniversary of the acquisition.
 Therefore, in addition to the Acquisition Pro Forma presented, two pro forma redemption methods are also presented to reflect the potential redemption of 100% of the Units issued to Branch: (1) 100% Common Stock ("Equity Redemption Method"), and (2) a combination of Common Stock and cash ("Debt Redemption Method").